Tropical cyclogenesis

 Tropical cyclogenesis is the development and strengthening of a tropical cyclone in the atmosphere.
-The mechanisms through which tropical cyclogenesis occurs are distinctly different from those through which temperate cyclogenesis occurs.
+The mechanisms through which tropical cyclogenesis occur are distinctly different from those through which temperate cyclogenesis occurs.
 Tropical cyclogenesis involves the development of a warm-core cyclone, due to significant convection in a favorable atmospheric environment.

 Tropical cyclogenesis requires six main factors: sufficiently warm sea surface temperatures (at least 26.5 C), atmospheric instability, high humidity in the lower to middle levels of the troposphere, enough Coriolis force to develop a low-pressure center, a pre-existing low-level focus or disturbance, and low vertical wind shear.

 Tropical cyclones tend to develop during the summer, but have been noted in nearly every month in most basins.
 Climate cycles such as ENSO and the Madden–Julian oscillation modulate the timing and frequency of tropical cyclone development.
-There is a limit on tropical cyclone intensity which is strongly related to the water temperatures along its path.
+The maximum potential intensity is a limit on tropical cyclone intensity which is strongly related to the water temperatures along its path.

 An average of 86 tropical cyclones of tropical storm intensity form annually worldwide.
-Of those, 47 reach strength higher than 74 mph, and 20 become intense tropical cyclones (at least Category 3 intensity on the Saffir–Simpson scale).
+Of those, 47 reach strengths higher than 74 mph, and 20 become intense tropical cyclones (at least Category 3 intensity on the Saffir–Simpson scale).

-Requirements for tropical cyclone formation
+Conditions

-There are six main requirements for tropical cyclogenesis: sufficiently warm sea surface temperatures, atmospheric instability, high humidity in the lower to middle levels of the troposphere, enough Coriolis force to sustain a low pressure center, a preexisting low level focus or disturbance, and low vertical wind shear.
+There are six main requirements for tropical cyclogenesis: sufficiently warm sea surface temperatures, atmospheric instability, high humidity in the lower to middle levels of the troposphere, enough Coriolis force to sustain a low-pressure center, a preexisting low-level focus or disturbance, and low vertical wind shear.
 While these conditions are necessary for tropical cyclone formation, they do not guarantee that a tropical cyclone will form.